mukezhz/sfd-2024-slide/slides.md

 <br/>
 <div v-click>
-Just remember what if there wasn't an Open Source Software?
+Just think "What if there wasn't an Open Source Software?"
 </div>
 <br/>
 <div v-click>